A loan move or the Champions League? Why Foden may benefit more from staying at Man City | Goal.com

 And it must be acknowledged that other young British players have not been so fortunate – even at Chelsea.

-Ethan Ampadu headed to Red Bull Leipzig in search of game time in the summer but hasn’t played a single minute.
+Ethan Ampadu headed to RB Leipzig in search of game time in the summer but hasn’t played a single minute.

 Meanwhile, across London, Arsenal’s Eddie Nketiah – who is 12 months older than Foden – followed Mount’s example by heading into the Championship, and has expressed his irritation at not yet starting a league game for promotion hopefuls Leeds United.